viamrobotics/rdk/README.md

 ### Conventions
 * Write tests!
-* Work in your own fork, not a fork of the company repository.
+* Work in your own fork, not a fork of the viamrobotics repository.
 * Follow this [Go Style Guide](https://github.com/uber-go/guide/blob/master/style.md)
 * Always run `make lint` and test before pushing. `make build` should be run if `control.js` or proto files have changed. `make setup` should be run if any dependencies have changed, but does not need to be run otherwise.
 * If `control.js`, `app.vue` or proto files have changed, double check the UI still works through the instructions in [here](#first-time-run)
-* Usually merge and squash your PRs and more rarely do merge commits with each commit being a logical unit of work.
-* If you add a new package, please add it to this README.
-* If you add a new sample or command, please add it to this README.
-* Experiments should go in examples or any subdirectory with /samples/ in it.
-As "good" pieces get abstracted, put into a real package command directory.
 * Use imperative mood for commits (see [Git Documentation](https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches?id=a5828ae6b52137b913b978e16cd2334482eb4c1f#n136)).
 * Try to avoid large merges unless you're really doing a big merge.
 Try to rebase (e.g. `git pull --rebase`).
-* Delete any non-release branches ASAP when done, or use a personal fork
 * Prefer metric SI prefixes where possible (e.g. millis) https://www.nist.gov/pml/weights-and-measures/metric-si-prefixes.
 The type of measurement (e.g. meters) is not necessary if it is implied (e.g. rulerLengthMillis).

 ### Getting Started
 * Fork the main repository to your own account and create feature branch(es) there for any code you want to submit.
-Unless you have specific reasons, do not create branches on the company repository.
+Unless you have specific reasons, do not create branches on the viamrobotics repository.
 * If you haven't already done so, run `make setup` to install development environment tools.
   * This is somewhat optional.
 See "Canon Tooling" below.
 * After making your changes, make sure to rebuild/lint/test before preparing to submit a Pull Request.
 Run `make clean-all build lint test` as a final check to build and test "from scratch."
   * Note that building and linting will often modify files or even create new ones. *Always* check `git status` to see if there are any automated modifications you need to commit.
 Only if this step passes without any modifications will your PR pass testing.
-* When ready, submit a PR from your branch against the "main" branch of the company repo.
+* When ready, submit a PR from your branch against the "main" branch of the viamrobotics repo.
 * Automated workflows in GitHub run tests against all PRs, and this will begin automatically on PR submission.
 * If you need to modify the code in your PR after submitting it, simply push your changes to your (source) branch and testing will automatically re-run, canceling any previously in-progress tests.
 There is no need to open a new PR or close your existing one.
 * If you'd like an AppImage (the distributable binary "viam-server") built for your PR, add the "appimage" label to the PR, and you'll get a notice/link when it's ready.
 You can use this in place of the normal viam-server binary to test your changes on real hardware.